splunk/public-o11y-docs/gdi/opentelemetry/components/fluentd-receiver.rst

 * :ref:`fluentd-collector-troubleshooting`.
 * :ref:`otel-linux-uninstall-both-otel-and-tdagent`

-.. caution:: If you have a Log Observer entitlement or wish to collect logs for the target host with Fluentd, use the ``--with-fluentd`` option to also install Fluentd when installing the Collector.
+.. caution:: If you have a Log Observer entitlement or wish to collect logs for the target host with Fluentd, make sure Fluentd is installed and enabled in your Collector instance.